Vishwabhadiyadara/LinkedIn-AI-Chatbot/README.md

 ```sh
 pip install -r requirements.txt
 ```
+## Note :Add your Scrap LinkedIn data in data folder
+Before running the application make sure you add your data in data folder!!!.Currently it is using csv file.!

 ### Step 4: Run the Application
 Once the dependencies are installed, open a terminal in the root directory of the project and run: